 In The Forgotten, the Animorphs travel to the jungle to retrieve a Yeerk Bug fighter and expose the creatures' existence to the world.
 Only this is Animorphs, so nothing goes well.
 Rachel, in grizzly bear form, is knocked out during a fight with Hork-Bajir, and collapses on top of an anthill.
 The ants swarm her, trying to eat her alive while she's unable to fight back, filling her ears and tearing flesh from her body.
 Jake eventually stops their assault by tearing Rachel's flesh off himself and placing it in front of another anthill, leading the two hives to fight each other for just long enough that Rachel is able to wake up and demorph.42633Is this messed up?

 Five Kids Trap Another Kid On An Island And Leave Him As A Rat

 The entire David subplot of Animorphs is seriously dark, but it culminates in The Solution in a scene that's so messed up it's impossible to forget.
 David joins the Animorphs as a sixth member when it's discovered he found the Blue Box and gained the power to transform.
-But he turns on the group when things don't go his way, attempting to kill most of them before ultimately being outwitted.
+But he turns on the group when things don't go his way, attempting to eliminate most of them before ultimately being outwitted.
 They convince him to transform into a rat, and Rachel lures him to an abandoned rock out in the ocean.
 There, he's trapped in a cage for long enough that he becomes stuck in the morph.
-The Animorphs listen to his anguished, angry screams until the clock runs out and they can leave him there, a human trapped in a rat's body for the rest of his life.
+The Animorphs listen to his anguished, angry screams until the clock runs out and they can leave him there, a human trapped in a rat's body for the rest of his life.43952Is this messed up?